-In international arbitration, witness conferencing is a similarly popular technique for the taking of evidence.43 The Chartered Institute of Arbitrators published in 2019 its new Guidelines for Witness Conferencing in International Arbitration, which seeks to serve as a "useful aide-memoire" for arbitrators and counsel.44 which adopt a three part structure: the Checklist, the Standard Directions and the Specific Directions.
-The Checklist contains a list of preliminary practical matters directing tribunals and counsel to consider whether witness conferencing is appropriate at all, taking into account the nature of the issues in dispute, the types of witnesses and other logistical matters.45 The Standard Directions are intended to be adopted in an early procedural order and provide the basic procedural framework, including a chronology and a joint schedule with areas in agreement and disagreement.46 The Specific Directions contain more specific procedural orders for three types of conferences: those led by the tribunal; those led by the witnesses; and those led by counsel.47 The structure provided by these Guidelines remains flexible and non-exhaustive, allowing parties and tribunals to craft the procedure in a way which best suits the arbitration, while making the most of the benefits of witness conferencing.
+&lt;sup>68 Chartered Institute of Arbitrators, 'Guidelines for Witness Conferencing in International Arbitration' (April 2019) 11.

+Specific Directions.
+The Checklist contains a list of preliminary practical matters directing tribunals and counsel to consider whether witness conferencing is appropriate at all, taking into account the nature of the issues in dispute, the types of witnesses and other logistical matters.
+The Standard Directions are intended to be adopted in an early procedural order and provide the basic procedural framework, including a chronology and a joint schedule with areas in agreement and disagreement.
+The Specific Directions contain more specific procedural orders for three types of conferences: those led by the tribunal; those led by the witnesses; and those led by counsel.
+The structure provided by these Guidelines remains flexible and non-exhaustive, allowing parties and tribunals to craft the procedure in a way which best suits the arbitration, while making the most of the benefits of witness conferencing.